vitor-belim/nextjs-dashboard/README.md

 ### Chapter 5 - Navigating between pages

 The `Link` component (at `next/link`) allows changing pages without a full-page reload.
 Next.js preloads the content of `Links` when they become available in the page, making transitions between pages instant.
 The `usePathname()` hook provides a way to obtain the current route being accessed.

+### Chapter 6 - Setting up the database

+`Vercel` integrates directly with `Node.js` projects, allowing for an easy setup of a Postgres database.

+The `route.ts` filename provides a public server-side endpoint, using the same file-system routing as the routes in Chapter 4.